-Patrick Neil is a film and television composer, whose more recent score is for 'Nae Pasaran'; the Creative Scotland documentary and Winner of Best Feature Film at the BAFTA Scotland Awards 2018.
-Other feature film credits include ‘The Legend of Longwood’ and ‘Kepler’s Dream’.
+Patrick Neil is a film and television composer, who created the score for 'Nae Pasaran'; the Creative Scotland documentary and Winner of Best Feature Film at the BAFTA Scotland Awards 2018.
+Other feature film credits include the forthcoming Studio Pictures’ film ‘A Christmas Gift from Bob’, ‘The Legend of Longwood’ and ‘Kepler’s Dream’.
 For television, Patrick Neil composed the music for King Bert Productions’ drama series ‘The Moonstone’ for BBC One.

-Short film credits include 'Angels of Our Past', nominated for Best UK Short at the East End Film Festival, and 'A Pornographer Woos', appearing at the London Short Film Festival, Leeds International Film Festival and Belfast Film Festival.
+Short film credits include 'Angels of Our Past', nominated for Best UK Short at the East End Film Festival, and 'Little Monsters', appearing at the London International Short Film Festival, British Horror Film Festival and Lichtspielklub Short Film Festival.

-Previous composition for theatre includes William Boyd's sell-out run of 'Longing' at the Hampstead Theatre, and multiple productions with the Prague Shakespeare Company.
+Patrick Neil was the musical director for Kenneth Branagh’s 2015-16 season of plays at the Garrick Theatre, and previous composition for theatre includes William Boyd's sell-out run of 'Longing' at the Hampstead Theatre, ‘United Queendom’ performed inside Kensington Palace with acclaimed immersive theatre company Les Enfants Terribles, and multiple productions with the Prague Shakespeare Company.

-Patrick Neil most recently composed the music for the audiobook 'Harry Potter: A History of Magic', produced by Pottermore.
+Patrick Neil composed the music for the audiobook 'Harry Potter: A History of Magic', produced by Pottermore.

 The Legend of Longwood